 Fascinating plants from the whole world

 Almost 9 000 species of plants are grown in the Linnaean Gardens.
-Here we have collected information about some of them.
+Here we have collected short information about some of them.

 Santa Cruz waterlily, Victoria cruziana